cybersurfers/Hunting-Windows/WindowsKernel/README.md

 3. Do a replay type functionality to fuzz
 4. Pretend I know what I'm doing
 5. Parse IRP_MJ_DEVICE_CONTROL to get alll the information being passed back and forth
+6. Add the ability to watch the traffic through cmd rather than DbgView